CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 system.
 The six first elements of the state vector are the orbital parameters, which may be any orbit type (`KeplerianOrbit`, `CircularOrbit`, `EquinoctialOrbit` or `CartesianOrbit`) in meters and radians, and the last element is the mass in kilograms.
-It is possible to have more elements in the state vector if `AdditionalEquations` have been added (this is used for example by internal classes that implement `AdditionalEquations` in order to compute State Transition Matrix and Jacobians matrices with respect to propagation parameters).
+It is possible to have more elements in the state vector if `AdditionalDerivativesProvider` have been added (this is used for example by internal classes that implement `AdditionalDerivativesProvider` in order to compute State Transition Matrix and Jacobians matrices with respect to propagation parameters).
 The time derivatives are computed automatically by the Orekit using the Gauss equations for the first parameters corresponding to the selected orbit type and the flow rate